 Pittsford is a very small village located in the state of New York.
-With a population of 1,350 people and five constituent neighborhoods, Pittsford is the 668th largest community in New York.
-Pittsford has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,341 people and five constituent neighborhoods, Pittsford is the 668th largest community in New York.
+Pittsford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Pittsford is a decidedly white-collar village, with fully 95.99% of the workforce employed in white-collar jobs, well above the national average.
+Pittsford is a decidedly white-collar village, with fully 93.76% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pittsford is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Pittsford who work in management occupations (19.92%), sales jobs (12.16%), and teaching (11.90%).
+There are especially a lot of people living in Pittsford who work in management occupations (17.91%), teaching (15.99%), and sales jobs (13.38%).

 Also of interest is that Pittsford has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.96% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.90% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Pittsford is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Pittsford really has some of the features that families look for when choosing a good community to raise children.
 Is Pittsford perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Pittsford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pittsford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pittsford include German, English, Italian, and Polish.
+The greatest number of Pittsford residents report their race to be White, followed by Asian.
+Important ancestries of people in Pittsford include Irish, German, English, Italian, and Polish.

 The most common language spoken in Pittsford is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German/Yiddish.